noahehall/theBookOfNoah/0current/aws/0microservices.md

   - push an event from SNS into an SQS queue

 ## lamda

+- basically on-demand compute, almost anything you would need an EC2 instance for, you can implement as an AWS Lambda fn

 - event drivent, stateless (serverless) business logic
 - compute service to run code without managing servers